-Throughout 2020 we continued to improve the way we work in the interests of all our stakeholders, whether they be customers, investors, employees, governments, regulators, civil society, media or suppliers.
-We also adopted a new ESG strategy, which distils the many ways in which we help our stakeholders into three core themes, all of which are closely linked to our Group strategy and business model:
+Our new ESG strategy distils the many ways in which we help our stakeholders into three core themes, all of which are closely linked to our strategy and business model:

 Making health and financial security accessible: Working at scale, we give people greater access to good health and financial security.
 Covid-19, the rise in non-communicable conditions such as heart disease and diabetes, and ageing populations threaten to widen further the existing health, protection and savings gaps.
 Behind these megatrends lie countless individual stories of people who are anxious and struggling because of a lack of access to health and finance.
 We are committed to enabling as many individuals as possible in the markets in which we operate to make the most of their lives.
 In particular, we are increasing our focus on underserved communities and moving beyond our traditional role of financial protection to provide services that also prevent and postpone ill-health.
-Pulse, our health and wealth super-app now live in 15 markets, is a key tool for us in meeting that ambition.
+Pulse, our health and wealth super-app now in live in 15 markets, is a key tool for us in meeting that ambition.
 Essential, too, are the tireless efforts of our colleagues, agents and other partners in developing product offerings that meet the needs of our diverse customer base.
 Our community investment programmes, focusing on education and financial literacy, also have an important role to play in building understanding of the benefits of financial products, and in building financial capabilities to ensure people can make informed financial decisions.

-Stewarding the human impacts of climate

-change: We are a responsible steward in managing the human impact of climate change.
+Stewarding the human impacts of climate change: We are a responsible steward in managing the human impact of climate change.
 We are a signatory to the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD), and as a significant asset manager and asset owner in regions forecast to be severely impacted by global warming, Prudential has a distinctive role to play in the transition to a low-carbon economy.
 We are decarbonising our investment portfolio and actively engaging with policymakers and investee businesses to encourage sustainable development.
 The economies of East Asia, where our businesses are concentrated, have a greater reliance on manufacturing and primary industries than more developed markets, where services account for a higher proportion of GDP.
 This means that the energy transition across the region is starting from a higher carbon intensity level and is likely to proceed at a slower pace than for more advanced economies.
 Recognising this, as we support the move to a lower-carbon economy in these emerging markets, we strive to ensure that the transition is an inclusive one for all of society - one that supports sustainable growth and economic health within our local markets and communities.
-We also recognise the importance of reducing the direct impact of our own operations on the environment, and we continue to increase our level of ambition in relation to our own emissions footprint.
+We also recognise the importance of reducing the direct impact of our own operations on the environment and we continue to increase our level of ambition in relation to our own emissions footprint.
 This year we have set new and stretching targets for our Scope 1 and Scope 2 greenhouse gas emissions, with the aim of becoming net carbon neutral across these two scopes by the end of 2030.
 We are in the process of assessing similar suitable targets in respect of the carbon emissions from our investments.
 We also seek to apply ESG considerations more broadly in our investment process and our fiduciary and stewardship duties, to ensure that our investment decisions are aligned with our values and support our primary focus on healthy lives.